 /dev/rdsk/cxtxdxs2 – Legacy character device file, partition 2

-/dev/dsk/cxtxdx – Legacy block device file
+/dev/dsk/cxtxdx – The legacy block device file

 /dev/dsk/cxtxdxs2 – Legacy block device file, partition 2

-/dev/rdisk/diskx – Persistent character device file
+/dev/rdisk/diskx – The persistent character device file

 /dev/rdisk/diskx_p2 – Persistent character device file, partition 2

-/dev/disk/diskx – Persistent block device file
+/dev/disk/diskx – The persistent block device file

 /dev/disk/diskx_p2 – Persistent block device file, partition 2

-PE is Physical Extent.
+PE is Physical Extent

-VG is Volume Group.
+VG is Volume Group

 One or more PV come together to form a Volume Group.
 This grouping enables to slice down combined

-LV is Logical Volume.
+LV is the Logical Volume